 Now that you have a physical robots.txt file, you can tweak and edit it as per your requirements.
 Let us look at what you can do by using this file.
 We have already talked about the importance of WordPress Robots.txt in controlling bots and your site.
-Now, we will discuss the two core commands that get required to do this.
+Now, we will discuss the two core commands required to do this.

 How to Test Your WordPress Robots.txt

 Look out for the UTF-8 BOM

 Ensuring the Correct Use of the WordPress Robots.txt

 Let us end this guide with a quick reminder.
 Although robots.txt blocks are crawling, it does not necessarily stop indexing.
 Even so, robots.txt helps you add guidelines.
 They control and outline the interaction of your site with search engines and bots.
 Nonetheless, it does not control explicitly whether or not your content gets indexed.
 Tweaking your site’s robots.txt file can be very helpful if you intend:

-WordPressRobots.txt generally resides in the root folder of your website.
-You will have to link to your site using an FTP client, or to view it using the file manager of your cPanel.
-If you have no robots.txt file in the root directory of your site, then you can create one.
+WordPressRobots.txt generally resides in the root folder of your site.
+You will have to link to your site using an FTP client or view it using the file manager of your cPanel.
+If you have no robots.txt file in your site’s root directory, then you can create one.
 All you have to do is build a new text file and save it to your computer as robots.txt.
-Then, just upload it to the root folder on your site.
+Then, upload it to the root folder on your site.